St. Lawrence Centre for the Arts

-The St. Lawrence Centre for the Arts is a performing arts theatre complex located in downtown Toronto, Ontario, Canada.
-Situated on Front Street one block east of Yonge Street, it was the City of Toronto's official centennial project, commemorating the 1967 Canadian Centennial.
+The St. Lawrence Centre for the Arts is a performing arts theatre complex in downtown Toronto, Ontario, Canada.
+Located at 27 Front Street East, one block east of Yonge Street, it was the City of Toronto's official centennial project, commemorating the 1967 Canadian Centennial.
 It houses two auditoriums, the 868-seat Bluma Appel Theatre and the 499-seat Jane Mallett Theatre.

 Facility

 The centre is municipally owned and was operated from 1983 to 1987 by CentreStage Company (named Toronto Arts Foundation 1964-73, then Toronto Arts Productions 1973-83).
 General managers of the St. Lawrence Centre have included Mavor Moore 1966-70, Leon Major 1970-80, Victor C. Polley 1980-1, Bruce Swerdfager 1981-5, Michael Noon circa 1985-94, David Wallett circa 1996-2007, and James Roe in 2007.

 The -million St. Lawrence Centre for the Arts was designed by Gordon S. Adamson and Associates.
 It opened on 2 February 1970 after eight years of planning and construction.
 The building originally housed the 863-seat "Theatre" and the 483-seat "Town Hall".